BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 I've lost my seed phrase
 ------------------------

 By design, the only way to access your funds (UTXO) is to have the seed phrase.
 If you still have an access to your wallet, create another wallet with new seed phrase on another machine and transfer funds to there.
 Any solution that would allow to access your funds without the seed phrase would severely compromise the privacy of BEAM.
-Therefore, in case you don't have any active access to your funds there is nothing to do (the funds will be stored in the blockchain forever and noone will be able to access or spend them).
+Therefore, in case you don't have any active access to your funds there is nothing to do (the funds will be stored in the blockchain forever and no one will be able to access or spend them).

 I've copied my ``wallet.db`` file to the new machine and I'd like to run wallets on both new and old machines simultaneously
 ----------------------------------------------------------------------------------------------------------------------------